escobard/bloggy/README.md

 # EngBook - react && react-redux && express && mongodb

-This repository contains all the files for an application built to showcase material learned from the combination of the following full stack javascript courses on Udemy:
+This repository contains all the files for an application built to showcase an application intended to showcase my expertise with the following technologies:

-- [Node with React: Fullstack Web Development] (https://www.udemy.com/node-with-react-fullstack-web-development)
-- [The Complete Developers Guide to MongoDB] (https://www.udemy.com/the-complete-developers-guide-to-mongodb)
-- [Server Side Rendering with React and Redux] (https://www.udemy.com/server-side-rendering-with-react-and-redux)

-## Project Criteria

-The main purpose of this application is to provide the following features:

-	- A blog social network, including:
-		+ User to user profiles and a basic chat system.
-		+ User dashboard, with metrics.
-			* Admin / premium content dashboard features.
-			* Currency system, and payment gateway
-		+ User email system to invite users to join the blog (fremium - first 5 free)

-This application will be built to showcase the following technologies and practices:

 	- Consistent data retention with MongoDB / Mongoose
 	- REST API to manage HTTP requests with Express / Node
 	- Render the client interface with React / Redux